Congratulations on your acceptance to UC Berkeley!

 |Physics 8B||Introductory Physics||Fall, Spring, Summer||4|

-Note: Students interested in Biological Chemistry must also take Chemistry 1B and will replace Chem 3A/3AL and Chem 3B/3BL with Chemistry 112A and 112B.
+Note: Students interested in Biological Chemistry must also take Chemistry 1B and replace Chem 3A/3AL and Chem 3B/3BL with Chemistry 112A and 112B.

 Q: What should I take in the fall as a new freshman?